reubenbf/comp6200-workshop/README.md

 The following repository holds weekly practical tasks on Data Science topics

 ## Data
-required data folders present for each weekly task is present in the './data' folder.
+required data files present for each weekly task is present in the './data' folder.

 ## Weekly Practical Task